An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 • Destroy something vital in the central nervous system (brain or spinal cord) so that electrical impulses are no longer generated or carried

-• Drain enough blood from the body (via holes) so that oxygen cannot effectively circulate
+• Drain enough blood from the body (via holes) so that oxygen cannot effectively circulate to vital organs, especially the brain

 The trick is in how we get to one of these two outcomes.
 So let’s talk history.